 Sustainability isn’t a new idea for Penn State Hospitality Services—we’ve been taking the lead in green efforts for over a decade.
 In fact, in 1999 the Nittany Lion Inn received the Waste Watcher Award—recognizing outstanding efforts in recycling and waste reduction—from the Department of Environmental Protection, the Public Recycling Officials of Pennsylvania, and the Pennsylvania Industries Association.

-More recently, in 2009, The Penn Stater was honored with a Waste Watcher Award for exemplary performance in recycling, waste reduction, reuse, and composting, as well as the GREENS Award at the Annual Global Renewable Energy Expo Networking Summit.
+In 2009, The Penn Stater was honored with a Waste Watcher Award for exemplary performance in recycling, waste reduction, reuse, and composting, as well as the GREENS Award at the Annual Global Renewable Energy Expo Networking Summit.
+In April 2018, The Penn Stater was honored as one of the Centre County Green Business Partners for their commitment to sustainability and sustainable practices.

 Here are a just few examples of Penn State Hospitality Services leadership in sustainability: